jding490/running-heartrate-analysis/README.md

 frameborder="0"
 ></iframe>

-By visualizing the distribution of heartrates, I gained a clearer understanding of the intensity of my runs.
+By visualizing the distribution of heartrates, I gained an understanding of how my current training compares to my target training.
 The graph shows that over 50% of my runs fall within the 150 to 170 bpm range, which is significantly higher than my target Zone 2 of 120 to 140 bpm.

 <iframe
 src="assets/distance-pace.html"